Aromatherapy compounds used to treat various symptoms associated with ADHD

 What studies have been done on essential oils?

 Studies on essential oils have had mixed results, and some experts caution that the difficulty in making these studies truly double blind may have had a confounding effect on the outcomes.
-A 2012 meta-analysis of studies on essential oils used to treat several conditions — including anxiety and depression — concluded that, “the evidence is not sufficiently convincing that aromatherapy is an effective therapy for any condition.”
+A 2012 meta-analysis of studies on essential oils used to treat several conditions — including anxiety and mood disorders — concluded that, “the evidence is not sufficiently convincing that aromatherapy is an effective therapy for any condition.”
 However, a 1995 study from the Mie University School of Medicine in Japan found that patients on depressants were able to reduce their dose after being treated with citrus oil, and a 2000 study from the University of Vienna found that orange oil reduced anxiety in female patients.

 Where can I learn more?